silnrsi/font-alkalami/documentation/source/productsite/about.md

 This font is actively maintained and improved, and recent changes to its development process will enable more frequent releases.

+We do plan to split Alkalami Regular and Alkalami Light into two font families.
+Alkalami Regular will stay the same.
+Alkalami Light will become Ruwudu Regular.

-The highest priorities for future additions and enhancements are mainly driven by:
+In addition to splitting the font family, the highest priorities for future additions and enhancements are mainly driven by:

 - Requests from language communities using the fonts
 - Needs of the linguistic and academic community